Banksville, New York: John Banks and the early American shoe industry in Banksville

 The community of Banksville began in the mid-1800s and was named after John Banks, a descendant of Samuel Banks, who lived in the home diagonally across from the former Banksville Baptist Church building and to the right (north) of St. Timothy's Chapel on what is now North Street in Greenwich.
-He was born in 1811 and passed away in 1882 at the age of 71.
+He was born in 1811 and died in 1882 at the age of 71.
 By 1850, he owned the country store in Banksville and manufactured ladies’ shoes.
 The shoe industry around this time became prominent, largely credited to John Banks for bringing the shoe industry to the area of Banksville.

 As the demand for shoes grew in large cities, including New York, the shoe industry began to make shoes in rural areas such as North Castle, Greenwich, Bedford and Stanwich.
 John Banks established a cottage industry of shoemakers during the 1840s and 1850s.
 He supplied the shoes for John Dayton's Shoe Store, which was located on Greenwich Avenue in Greenwich.
 Greenwich Avenue had become and was continuing to grow into a retail hub for the Town of Greenwich some nine mile south of Banksville.

 In 1850, a shoe store called “Hobby, Van Ranst and Parker opened in Banksville, which later became Finch’s Store in 1869 (originally called “M. M. Finch and Son”).
 This retailer was located on what is now North Street on Greenwich/ North Castle border.
 In the mid-1800s, the shoe making industry became an important source of additional income for local farmers and their families.
 Entire families would make shoes together.
 When the shoes were complete, they were delivered to Finch's Store where families were given tobacco, kerosene, silk, thread, coffee, tea and salt mackerel in exchange for their completed goods.
 The shoe industry provided income for organizations such as the Ladies’ Society of Middle Patent Church.
 In Banksville, the business of shoes continued from its inception to about the late 1880s when shoe manufacturing became more of a mass market and industrialized commodity made in large factories in other parts of New England.